Cefepim, 1 g

 Contraindications

-Hypersensitivity to cefepime or L-arginine or to antibiotics of the cephalosporine group, penicillins or other beta-lactam antibiotics.
+Hypersensitivity to cefepime or L-arginine, as well as to cephalosporin antibiotics, penicillins or other beta-lactam antibiotics.

-A history of gastrointestinal diseases (especially colitis), renal insufficiency (creatinine clearance less than 60 ml/min).
+History of gastrointestinal tract diseases (especially colitis), renal failure (creatinine clearance less than 60 ml/min).

 Allergic reactions